tlima/react-base/README.md

 # react-base
-This project is boilerplate code intended to be used as a base for modern lightweight web projects based on the React library.
-It includes a basic working structure as a starting point and it's highly recommended adding Jest support and setting Babel browser targets.
+This project is boilerplate code intended to be used as a base for simple web projects based on React.
+It includes a working structure and opinionated settings as a starting point.
+It's highly recommended exploring the available settings and configuring Babel browser targets.

 ### Tech
 This project uses: